Open Vocabulary Monocular 3D Object Detection: Methodology

-Given the limitations of geometric-based methods, we propose leveraging monocular 3D annotations to build data-driven models.
-As depicted in Fig.~\ref{fig:3d-dataset}, 3D annotations are far fewer than 2D annotations.
-To address this, we utilize off-the-shelf 2D data-driven priors to enhance 3D performance.
-Specifically, we introduce \method{}-LIFT, which decouples OV monocular 3D detection into two stages: (1) recognizing and localizing objects in 2D using off-the-shelf OV 2D detectors, and (2) class-agnostically lifting the 2D bounding boxes to 3D cuboids.
+To overcome the limitations of the geometric-based approach, we propose \method{}-LIFT (\cref{fig:method}b), which learns to estimate 3D bounding boxes from large-scale 3D annotations.
+This framework decouples \method{} into two stages: (1) recognizing and localizing objects in 2D with off-the-shelf open-vocabulary detectors, and (2) class-agnostically lifting the 2D bounding boxes into 3D cuboids.
+We detail the key components below.

-Given an image $I$, a text prompt $T$, and 2D bounding boxes with category labels $\{(b_i,\, c_i)\}_{i=1}^N$ predicted by an OV 2D detector~\cite{liu2023grounding}, \method{}-LIFT employs a pretrained Vision Transformer (ViT-B/14) backbone to extract an image feature map $F \in \mathbb{R}^{\frac{H}{14} \times \frac{W}{14} \times C}$, where $C$ is the feature dimension.
-A Simple Feature Pyramid (SFP)~\cite{li2022exploring} module generates three feature maps with scaling factors 0.5, 1, and 2, forming a multi-scale hierarchical pyramid.
+\textbf{Image Encoder.} \method{}-LIFT employs a pretrained DINOv2~\cite{oquab2023dinov2} to extract image features, and a Feature Pyramid module~\cite{li2022exploring} to generates multi-scale hierarchical feature pyramid.
 The predicted 2D bounding boxes are used as regions of interest for ROI pooling, extracting local object features of size $7 \times 7$.
 These features are fed into a cube head, as described in~\cref{subsec:prelimi}, to predict 3D attributes.
-Unlike~\cite{brazil2023omni3d}, our attribute prediction head is \emph{class-agnostic}, while their method employs class-specific layers and per-class average size statistics, which limit generalization to open vocabularies.
-The training objective is identical to Cube R-CNN, as described in~\cref{subsec:prelimi}.

-\paragraph{Baseline Methods.} An alternative data-driven approach is to directly extend OV 2D detectors to 3D.
-Specifically, we use the output features from the final decoder layer of Grounding DINO~\cite{liu2023grounding} as object representations, which are then processed by an MLP to predict 3D attributes.
-While straightforward, this method does not leverage pretrained image encoders (\eg DINOv2~\cite{oquab2023dinov2}).
-Therefore, we use it as a baseline for comparison.

-We evaluate two variants of this method: (1) \textbf{G-DINO-3D (FZ)}, where only the additional MLP is trainable and other parameters are frozen, and (2) \textbf{G-DINO-3D (FT)}, where we fine-tune all network parameters.
-Both variants are initialized with the pretrained weights of Grounding DINO and follow the same training objective as Cube R-CNN, as outlined in~\cref{subsec:prelimi}.
+\textbf{Depth Estimator.} Similar to \method{}-GEO, the method first obtain the predicted depth map $D \in \mathbb{R}^{H \times W}$, then unproject it to a point map $P \in \mathbb{R}^{3 \times H \times W}$ using the camera intrinsic matrix $K \in \mathbb{R}^{3 \times 3}$.
+ROI pooling is then performed on the point map using the 2D bounding boxes to extract local geometric information of size $ 3 \times 7 \times 7$.
+This geometric information is concatenated with the visual ROI features to form geometry-informed features, which are input into the 3D cube head to predict 3D box attributes.
+During both training and inference, the method uses pseudo depth maps obtained from a pretrained metric depth estimator—no ground truth depth maps are required.
+By fusing geometric information into the model, the network can better infer object depth and dimensions, producing more accurate predictions.